rust-lang/rust/src/doc/rustc-dev-guide/src/traits/hrtb.md

 We want the obligation `StaticInt : for<'a> Foo<&'a isize>` to be considered unsatisfied.
-The check begins just as before. `'a` is placeholder to `'0` and the impl trait reference is instantiated to `Foo<&'static isize>`.
+The check begins just as before. `'a` is replaced with a placeholder `'0` and the impl trait reference is instantiated to `Foo<&'static isize>`.
 When we relate those two, we get a constraint like `'static == '0`.
 This means that the taint set for `'0` is `{'0, 'static}`, which fails the leak check.